 How OWOX BI uses machine learning

 OWOX BI has developed our ML-based solution, which calculates the probability of purchasing considering the purchased orders for each website user.
-Based on this calculation, you can create audiences, use them to target advertising campaigns, and increase ROI by two times, as one of our customers did.
+Based on this calculation, you can create audiences, and use them to target advertising campaigns and 2X ROI, as one of our customers did.

 The OWOX BI model can be trained on data from different sources: CRM, websites, and mobile applications.
 Our solution allows selecting any targeted action: transactions, purchased goods, phone calls, adding goods to the cart, etc.

 You can also set any period relevant to your business as a conversion window, depending on the timing of the purchase decision.

 You can use the calculation results in different advertising services: Google Ads, Facebook, Instagram, etc.

 Adjustment bids in search or display ads.